mickeystreicher/vedro-hooks/README.md

 ## Usage

-To use `vedro-hooks`, you need to register your custom hooks in the `vedro.cfg.py` file.
+You can register your custom hooks anywhere in your project; however, it is recommended to register them in the vedro.cfg.py file to keep your configuration centralized and easy to locate.
 Below is an example setup:

 ```python
 from vedro.events import CleanupEvent, ScenarioRunEvent, StartupEvent